 "Alright, sure thing.
 Where are you?"

 "Umm… Somewhere on the coastline between Blue Bay Harbor and Reefside.
-There's black rocks and…" Tommy forced himself to get up and look at his surroundings, "Uh… There's a small copse of trees about 300 meters away and road… No signs, though."
+There's black rocks and…" Tommy forced himself to move and look at his surroundings, "Uh… There's a small copse of trees about 300 meters away and road… No signs, though."

 "… WHAT!
-Thomas James Oliver!
-How on Earth did you… Never mind, you can explain once I've found you."
+Tommy, how the Hell - You know what, ever mind, you can explain once I've found you."

 "Just hold on, Tommy!
-I'll be there as soon as I can," Haley said, a note of panic creeping into her voice.
+I'll be there as soon as I can," Haley said, panic in her voice.

 "Jason Scott speaking."